Steroid Withdrawal (cont.)

 Research conducted by Edward Calvin Kendall at the Mayo Clinic in the medical use of cortisone lead to a Nobel Prize in 1950.
 The drug simulated cortisol, a naturally occurring, anti-inflammatory hormone produced by the adrenal glands.
-Such corticosteroid drugs (prednisone, prednisolone, and others) have since benefited many, and are commonly used to treat many conditions including allergic reactions, asthma, rheumatoid arthritis, and inflammatory bowel disease.
+Such synthetic corticosteroid drugs (prednisone, prednisolone, and many others) have since benefited patients and are commonly used to treat many conditions, including allergic reactions, asthma, rheumatoid arthritis, and inflammatory bowel disease.
 They are not without serious drawbacks, however.
 The two major problems related to continuous, long-term steroid treatment are drug side effects and symptoms due to changes in the balance of normal hormone secretion.
-The latter typically results from taking doses greater than our body's natural production (about 7.5 mg of prednisone per day).
-Once we begin to decrease or discontinue the dose, however; withdrawal symptoms may occur.
+The latter typically results from taking doses greater than our body's natural production (about the equivalent of 7.5 mg of prednisone per day).
+Once patients begin to decrease or discontinue the dose, withdrawal symptoms may occur.
 Thus, steroids are typically given for the shortest possible time possible.
-Short-term steroid use is commonly without significant side effect, andis often a crucial treatment for a variety of issues, including allergies and asthma.
+Short-term steroid use is commonly without significant side effects and is often a crucial treatment for a variety of issues, including eczema, allergies, and asthma.
 Moreover, short-term use does not induce steroid withdrawal.

 What are steroid withdrawal symptoms and signs?